 - Tax fraud

-Create fake employees and receive refunds on their behalf
+Creating fake employees and receiving refunds on their behalf

 - Identity theft

-Set up fake jobs to collect personally identifiable information to use to create fake credit profiles
+Setting up fake jobs to collect personally identifiable information to create fake credit profiles

-Unfortunately, it can be quite easy to create a fake company as it usually involves simply entering registration information at a government agency and paying a fee.
+Unfortunately, it can be very easy to create a fake company; it usually involves simply entering registration information at a government agency and paying a fee.

-For regulated entities, such as Financial Institutions (FIs), having company information is a requirement for account opening.
-Depending on the jurisdiction and perceived level of risk this information includes:
+For regulated entities, such as financial institutions, company information is required for opening accounts.
+Depending on the jurisdiction and perceived level of risk, this information includes: